sumslong/viz-to-word/README.md

 The user runs the main_window.py file on an IDE.
 (In the office, it was packaged in an .exe) An interface comes up (created with Tkinter) with two tabs: one to produce labor productivity charts with a sorting criteria, and one to produce tables.
 The database is selected based on user-inputted parameters to avoid extraneous data from being stored in the user's memory using SQLAlchemy and Pandas.
-The appropriate measures are calculated and then charts are generated on an as-needed basis.
+The appropriate measures are calculated and charts are generated on an as-needed basis.
+Then, they are exported to a Word document.

 ## Notice of Redacted Code
 As the database was accessed through a governmental server, the method of accessing the server has been redacted.
 In its place, the address has been set as "placeholder."